surysagar/javascript-questions/README.md

 #### Answer: C

 An imported module is _read-only_: you cannot modify the imported module.
-Only the module that exports them can change its value.
+[BINGO***] Only the module that exports them can change its value.

 When we try to increment the value of `myCounter`, it throws an error: `myCounter` is read-only and cannot be modified.